minimuutti/minimuutti.github.io/en/blog/_posts/2017-01-10-dog-body-language-calming-signals.md

 Dogs in general don't like when someone leans over them.
 And they REALLY don't like to be hugged.
 Miki is no exception.

 In this picture you can see Miki got nervous when he was being leaned over.
-He flicked his tongue and you can clearly see the whites in his eyes.
+He flicked his tongue and you can clearly see the whale eye.

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/DS47331-800px.jpg)